elgrons/GratShiftSaveApi.Solution/README.md

 There are custom endpoints for some of these user stories.

-- A user can GET and POST shift information about a park.
+- A user can GET and POST shift information about a shift they have worked.

-- A user can GET reviews about a park.
+- A user can GET reviews about a shift they have worked.

-- A user can PUT and DELETE reviews.

 - A user can access the API endpoint with a query parameter that specifies the page that should be returned.